wpsharks/s2member-kb/tutorials/2015/271-integrating-aweber.md

 ---

-## Step 1: Create An AWeber API Key
+## Step 1: Create an AWeber API Key

 You can create an AWeber API Key inside your AWeber account here: <http://s2member.com/r/AWeber-api-key>